NCBI-Codeathons/bioed-2024-team-franklin/README.md

 # Curricular Package Details
 List the specific learning goals students will achieve with this curriculum.
-Students should have understanding of cancer subtypes and treatment protocols Students should be able to generate basic understanding of how cancer type diagnosis will differientate treament Students should be able to explain how of gene variations have a mechanism effect on treatment outcome.
+-Students should have understanding of cancer subtypes and treatment protocols.
+-Students should be able to generate basic understanding of how cancer type diagnosis will differientate treament.
+-Students should be able to explain how of gene variations have a mechanism effect on treatment outcome.
-Students should be able to utilize the NCBI tools such BLASTn, GenVar, CN3D to generate understanding of the molecular genetics of each patient
+-Students should be able to utilize the NCBI tools such BLASTn, GenVar, CN3D to generate understanding of the molecular genetics of each patient.
-Students should be able to recognize the novel subtype of Quadruple Negative Breast Cancer with respect to biological race and the implications for personalized medicine.
+-Students should be able to recognize the novel subtype of Quadruple Negative Breast Cancer with respect to biological race and the implications for personalized medicine.